 Limited Eye Contact

 For many children on the spectrum, meeting another person's eyes may be challenging.
-If you notice that your baby or toddler resists eye contact on a regular basis, you should discuss your concerns with a doctor or therapist.
+If you notice your baby or toddler resists eye contact on a regular basis, discuss your concerns with a doctor or therapist.

 No Pointing or Gestures